darasus/ai-blog/content/5-tips-for-eating-healthy-on-a-budget.md

   are lots of myths there that vegan diets are more expensive, but this isn’t always the case, even if you’re not vegan, vegan options can be a good choice for many meals.
+intro: >-
+  Are you trying to eat healthier but find that healthy foods are expensive?
+Are you trying to make a good meal last for several days and not just one?
+Are you struggling to find affordable, healthy options near your home or work?
+If so, you’re not alone.
+Eating healthy can be expensive and challenging.
+The cost of healthy food has gone up while the cost of unhealthy food has gone down.
+But this doesn’t mean that eating healthy is impossible;
+  it just means we all need to get a little bit more creative.

+  Eating well on a budget can be challenging, but it isn’t impossible.
+Making smart choices about what you buy as well as how you cook your food can make a big difference in how much money you spend on food each month and how healthy your diet is at the same time.
 ---

 ## Plan Your Meals